Lippach massacre

-The Lippach massacre was a war crime committed by the 12th Armored Division of the US Army on 22 April 1945 during the Western Allied invasion of Germany.
-Some 25 US soldiers from the 3rd Provisional Company killed 36 Waffen-SS prisoners of war and allegedly raped 20 women.
+The massacre is a war crime committed by the 12th Armored Division of the US Army on 22 April 1945 during the Western Allied invasion of Germany.
+Some 25 US soldiers from the 3rd Provisional Company killed 36 soldiers and reportedly raped 20 women and girls in the village of Lippach, near Westhausen.
+Around two-thirds of the soldiers had already surrendered, and were thus legally considered prisoners of war (POWs) according to the 1929 Geneva Convention on Prisoners of War.